santi753/IU-OOP-Python-Habit-Tracker-app/README.md

 ## Contributing

+If you find any issues or have feature requests, please open an issue on our Github repository.
-This project is open source and contributions are welcome.
+Code contributions in the form of Pull Requests are also welcome.

 ## License